cytoscape/cytoscape.js/documentation/md/core/init.md

 An instance of Cytoscape.js has a number of options that can be set on initialisation.
 They are outlined below with their default values.

+<span class="important-indicator"></span> Note that if you are using custom fonts in your stylesheet, you need to ensure your fonts are loaded prior to Cytoscape initialisation.

 <span class="important-indicator"></span> Note that everything is optional.
 By default, you get an empty graph with the default stylesheet.
 Environments outside the browser (e.g. Node.js) are automatically set as headless for convenience.

 <pre><code>var cy = cytoscape({